3 AI Memory Stocks (Besides Micron) to Watch as Demand Booms

 These developments will undoubtedly impact consumers, who must decide whether to pay more for new devices or opt to avoid the sticker shock altogether.
 As a result, the consumer electronics industry is likely to watch its margins and order volumes shrink.

-It’s also pushing tech companies and data-center operators to explore other types of memory solutions.
+It’s also pushing tech companies and data center operators to explore other types of memory solutions.

 Why Flash Memory, SSDs, and Hard Disk Drives Are Critical to AI Infrastructure